nimh1/thefantastic-three/README.md

 my plan of attack is- attack!

 I believe libraries exist for each one of these steps, through step 5.
 Step 6 is where we as students actually add value.
 We're coming up with a unique way to look at the world, and using a dashboard system they may or may not have heard of.
-- 1. first thing to do is get the dashboard working.  (see folder with dashboard info for a conceptual template)
+- 1. first thing to do is get the dashboard display working.
-- 2. second thing is to get the data analysis working; this is where we use R or python data processing or matlab or octave.
+- 2. second thing is to get the data analysis and chart generation working; this is where we use R or python data processing or matlab or octave.  (see folder with dashboard info for a conceptual template of what it should look like)
 - 3. then tie the two pieces together.
 Make the dashboard software display the charts we produce.
 We'll need to coordinate the chart formats.
 Maybe a simple .jpg
 - 4. figure out where we're getting the data from.
 This is last, because it's something that might change once we get to the event.
 We probably want to create a python package for each data collection system, and make sure there's a standard input and output format.
 - 5. tie everything together.
 Use one of our potential concepts and see if the implementation works.